Radon-Nikodym derivative of inhomogeneous Brownian last passage percolation: Future directions and applications

 Thus, for all $0<\ell<r<\infty$, we have that the Radon-Nikodym derivative of the law of $H(\cdot)$ against a rate two Brownian motion starting from the origin $\mu$ on $[\ell,r]$ is in $L^{p-}(\mu)$.
 Since, $p$ was arbitrary then allows us to conclude the proof of the theorem. \end{proof}

 Note that here $L_0$, the `random depth' of the inhomogeneous BLPP in Theorem \ref{thm: tasep bm abs cont} is meant to stand for the input from geodesic geometry on the Airy line ensemble.
 More specifically, it is the intercept of semi-inifinite geodesics in the parabolic Airy line ensemble, see \cite[Definition 4.2 and Lemma 4.2]{tassopoulos2025quantitativebrownianregularitykpz}.
 At present, we are only able to obtain that these geodesic intercepts have exponentially stretched tails, and not the tails in (\ref{eq: geod conc}).
-However, we do believe that the latter is achievable and consistent with other results in the KPZ universality class regarding transversal fluctuations of semi-infinite geodesics in discrete environments.
+However, we do believe that the latter is achievable and the tail bound is consistent with similar results in the KPZ universality class regarding transversal fluctuations of geodesics in other models, including \cite[Proposition 6.2]{basu2018coalescencegeodesicsexactlysolvable} for Poisson LPP and \cite[Lemma 3.13]{RahmanGeodInterface} in the directed landscape.

-Notwithstanding, with the estimates obtained in Theorem \ref{thm: tasep bm abs cont}, we are still able to obtain a form of quantitative Brownian regularity for the increments of the KPZ fixed point started from `meagre' initial data in the following theorem.
+Notwithstanding, with the estimates obtained in Theorem \ref{thm: tasep bm abs cont}, we are still able to obtain a form of quantitative Brownian regularity for the increments of the KPZ fixed point started from finitary initial data in the following theorem.